thatsOven/sorting-visualizer/README.md

 to run, open or compile `SortingVisualizer.opal` using the opal compiler.

-to build a release, use `opal release build.iproj`.
+to build a release, use `opal pyrelease build.iproj`, or `opal release build.iproj`, which creates a faster release that has no threading support.

 here you can find a video about the program: https://youtu.be/iZjOP4Htz3c